 Remember, the stock price doesn’t reflect the actual value of the company.
 We know that the company’s price will bounce back in time, and because we take a long-term approach to investing in stocks, we aren’t worried.
 During an event, when others are panicking, we can take advantage of the downturn and buy wonderful companies at a tremendous discount.

-This is why it’s so important to have your watchlist of wonderful companies ready to go.
+This is why it’s so important to have your watchlist of wonderful companies ready to go—open up an online brokerage account and track them there.
 When you do, you can just sit back and wait for a Rule #1 event to temporarily lower the price of the stocks on your watchlist, and then BUY.
 When the company recovers from the event and returns to its previous price, your investment could double.

 Investing in Stock for Beginners